bogeeee/restfuncs/readme.md

 That is (features):
 - 🔌 **Automatic [REST interface](#rest-interface)**, that comes without any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
 Say goodbye to them.
 - 🛡️ **Automatic arguments validation** from native typescript types: Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
 Restfuncs will validate that automatically at runtime.  _No need to repeat yourself in any inconvenient declaration language, no need to learn ZOD._ How does it work ?
 As we know, typescript usually erases all types at runtime.
 Therefore, Restfuncs needs a [tsc compiler plugin](https://www.npmjs.com/package/restfuncs-transformer), to add that type information. _It's currently just a wrapper for [typescript-rtti](https://typescript-rtti.org) and all the props go out to these guys ;)._ [See, how to set it up](#setting-up-the-build-here-it-gets-a-bit-nasty-).
+- **Argments and result shaping**: Automatically removes **extra** properties, that would otherwise cause a validation error.
+Also this allows you to do some [nice Typescript tricks to trim the result into the desired form](#using-typescript-to-automatically-trim-the-output-into-the-desired-form).
 - 🍾 **RPC client** (this is the best part 😄😄😄): Just call your remote methods from the client/browser as if they were lokal like `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
   - 🚀 Uses **engine.io (web-) sockets** (default, but can be switched to plain HTTP as well): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
 Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs.
 - **🔐 Security first approach**: All protection is in place by default.
 Exceptions, where you need to take action, are hinted explicitly in the docs, or by friendly error messages on unclear configuration.
 [Friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection).